sirLisko/GigPlayList/README.md

-# Should I Listen To It
+# GigPlayList

 > Set you up for your next Gig.

-Check a live example @ [https://shouldilisten.it/the%20strokes](http://shouldilisten.it/the%20strokes)
+Check a live example @ [https://gigplaylist.sirlisko.com/the%20strokes](http://gigplaylist.sirlisko.com/the%20strokes)

 ---